Chris Daynes from Mainline Mouldings asked for our help after another customer, Sandicliffe Ford, in Loughborough, recommended us.

 Mainline Mouldings said:

-To get your free steel building pricing guide, simply fill in your details here and look out for our email.
+Get your free steel building pricing guide, simply fill in your details and look out for our email.

 “Three main considerations led to my appointing DPL to undertake our building project: a personal recommendation, the fact that you were a local company and the cost.
 It was only when we were some way into the work that I realised you were a family firm – had this been apparent from the start, it would have further influenced my decision.